COSC3020/parallel-mergesort-nataliesleight/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

-The span of the parallel program is $\Theta(n/2)$.
-This is because at the height of the program, each value in the array is being sorted by pairs in groups of 2.
+The span of the parallel program is $\Theta(logn)$.
+This is during parallelization, 2 segments are added to each other until each have been combined into one array.
+This is similar to a binary tree, which has a depth of $logn$.

 ### Testing